artste/testcell/README.md

 What is happening under the hood is that `%%testcell` wraps your cell’s code with a function, execute it and then deletes it.
-Adding the `verbose` keywork will print which code will be executed.
+Adding the `verbose` keyword will print which code will be executed.

 NOTE: The actual cell code is enclosed within `BEGIN` and `END` comment blocks for improved readability.